-If the answer is “for a weekend getaway where you’re short on time, but still want to feel like you’ve seen the heart of the city and experienced the local culture?”
+If the question is, “a weekend getaway when you’re short on time, but want to see the heart of the city and experience the local culture?”

 Then to this I answer: “Dublin, and you have very specific travel needs, sir/madame.”

 So!
 Let us first discuss the basics with this handy little Dublin weekender guide.

 I am officially of the traveling age where it matters where I sleep.
 The times?
 They are a-changin’.
 The good thing is, because of Dublin’s compact size, location is barely an issue.
 The heart of the city is a 30-minute cab ride from the airport, so you’re never too far away from the action.
 This time, our week-long Irish extravaganza was bookended by a total of three nights in Dublin.
 As such, we experienced two of the Doyle Collection‘s finest.

 The Westbury Hotel, Grafton Street // Our love for The Westbury is well-documented.
 You may recall that ater our first trip, we regaled Mrs. O’s readers with our first impressions.
 This was about a year and a half ago, and I’m happy to report that, unsurprisingly, The Westbury holds up.
 I’m even starting to feel like a bit of a regular!
 Complete with a nearby favorite pub, preferred shops, and a direct path to Dame St. that I could conquer with my eyes closed.

 Photos via The Westbury except for bottom right.
 That’s mine.